erikh/did-toolkit/README.md

-## did-toolkit: a toolkit for Distributed Identity Documents in rust-lang
+## did-toolkit: a toolkit for Decentralized Identity Documents in rust-lang

-DID is a relatively new [spec](https://www.w3.org/TR/did-core/) for distributed identity.
+DID is a relatively new [spec](https://www.w3.org/TR/did-core/) for decentralized identity.
 This toolkit aims to support as much of the spec as it can, allowing you to build services and other tools that are compliant with the specification.